biojava/biojava.github.io/_wikis/BioJava:CookBook4.0.md

 ### Protein Structure

+Required modules: biojava-structure, biojava-structure-gui, (for the moment still required, will change soon: core, alignment)

 -   [How can I parse a PDB file?](BioJava:CookBook:PDB:read "wikilink")
 -   [How can I parse a .mmcif
     file?](BioJava:CookBook:PDB:mmcif "wikilink")